Fred Dedrick joined the National Fund for Workforce Solutions as its first Executive Director in March of 2010.

 Prior to his tenure as Deputy Secretary, Mr. Dedrick was the Executive Director of Pennsylvania's statewide Workforce Investment Board, developing recommendations for Governor Ed Rendall regarding workforce policy and strategy.
 He has also held various leadership roles statewide and in Philadelphia that involved attracting new businesses, developing industry-specific education programs, and engaging in other workforce-related activities.

 Mr. Dedrick earned his Bachelor's degree in English from the University of Notre Dame and his MPA from Princeton University.
 He currently serves on the leadership council of the National Skills Coalition.

 Navjeet Singh is deputy director for the National Fund for Workforce Solutions, which is an unprecedented initiative of national and local funders whose goal is the career advancement of low-wage workers using a model of substantial employer engagement to increase the potential for successful outcomes.

 Navjeet has more than 25 years of experience in workforce and economic development, and in the technology sector.
 Most recently he served as vice president at Commonwealth Corporation leading its Applied Research and Evaluation team that researches trends in education and workforce, and measures the success of related programs.
 He also worked on projects such as evaluation of sector partnerships, analysis of labor supply and demand, and studies of the health care and manufacturing workforce.
 Navjeet has also served on the staff of the Southeastern Massachusetts Partnership, an innovative economic development partnership of a university and five cities.

 Navjeet holds a Bachelor's in mechanical engineering from the Indian Institute of Technology in Kanpur, his MBA from the Indian Institute of Management in Ahmedabad, and a Master's from Rensselaer Polytechnic Institute.
-Navjeet serves on the Research Advisory Board of the Boston Federal Reserve Bank's New England Public Policy Center, the Oversight Committee of English for New Bostonians and the Board of Directors of the Sikh American Legal Defense and Education Fund (SALDEF) the oldest Sikh American civil rights and educational organization.
+Navjeet serves on the Research Advisory Board of the Boston Federal Reserve Bank's New England Public Policy Center, the Board of Directors of English for New Bostonians and the Board of Directors of the Sikh American Legal Defense and Education Fund (SALDEF) the oldest Sikh American civil rights and educational organization.